paboyle/Grid/README.md

 ### Build setup for Intel Skylake Xeon platform

-The following configuration is recommended for the Intel Knights Landing platform:
+The following configuration is recommended for the Intel Skylake platform:

 ``` bash
 ../configure --enable-precision=double\